Fukuyama Station: Station layout

+Platforms

 History

 Fukuyama Station opened on 11 September 1891.
+With the privatization of the Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR West.

+During the mid-20th century, the station was a hub for Fukuyama Transporting services, and lent its name to that company.

+Passenger statistics

+In fiscal 2019, the station was used by an average of 21,187 passengers daily.

 Surrounding area

 The station was built next to the main courtyard of Fukuyama Castle.
 The main tower of the castle is within sight of the platforms.

 Other points of note in the vicinity of the station include: